EPA Takes Next Step in Review Process for Herbicide Glyphosate, Reaffirms No Risk to Public Health

 Once the Federal Register notice publishes, the public will be able to submit comments on EPA’s proposed decision at www.regulations.gov in docket # EPA-HQ-OPP-2009-0361.
-Public comments will be due 60 days after the date of publication in Federal Register.
+Public comments will be due on or before Sept.
+3, 2019.
 EPA’s responses to the comments received on the draft ecological and human health risk assessments and the benefits assessment will be in the docket.

-For more information about glyphosate, including today’s proposed interim decision and supporting documents, visit: https://19january2021snapshot.epa.gov/ingredients-used-pesticide-products/glyphosate.
+Find more information about glyphosate, including today’s proposed interim decision and supporting documents.

-The glyphosate draft risk assessments and supporting documents can be found at: https://19january2021snapshot.epa.gov/ingredients-used-pesticide-products/draft-human-health-and-ecological-risk-assessments-glyphosate.
+See the glyphosate draft risk assessments and supporting documents.